howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ![deck fiberglassing complete](/images/hobby/paddling/sup/2024-05-26_deck-fiberglassed-600px.jpg)

 I named the board *Cocodrie*, which is a south Louisiana placename and is a Cajun word for alligator - (think crocodile.)
 The graphics were printed using a black laserprinter onto rice paper.
-When saturated with epoxy resin, the ricepaper disappears, leaving just the graphic.
+When saturated with epoxy resin, the rice paper disappears, leaving just the graphic.
 Similarly, the fiberglass cloth, laid over the rice paper, disappears when saturated, allowing the graphic to show through yet be protected.

 ![graphics ](/images/hobby/paddling/sup/2024-05-26_Cocodrie-fiberglassed-600px.jpg)

 ### Upcoming Tasks

-1. Trim overhanging fibertlass cloth and sand smooth.
+1. Trim overhanging fiberglass cloth and sand smooth.
 Lightly sand all surfaces.
 2. Apply additional coats of epoxy to fill the weave of the cloth.
 3. Install deck hardware and fin box.
 (Note blocking for vent and leash plug are not the same thickness.
 They are not interchangeable.)
 4. Mask plastic parts and begin varnishing with a goal of 5 coats.